Peoria Slip and Fall Lawyer

 If you wish to file a suit against another party, you must ensure that your claim includes several things.

-For example, you should include the defendant's name, the date of the incident and location where it happened, any pictures or videos showing how unsafe the area was when you were hurt, and finally, a detailed explanation of how your fall occurred.
+For example, you should include the defendant’s name, the incident’s date and location, any pictures or videos showing how unsafe the area was when you were hurt, and finally, a detailed explanation of how your fall occurred.

-Your slip and fall attorneys will be able to assist in preparing the best possible claim for your serious injuries.
+Your slip and fall attorneys can assist in preparing the best possible claim for your serious injuries.

 Illinois Statute of Limitations: What Is the Time Limit for Filing A Slip And Fall Lawsuit In Illinois?